dnardiapp-coder/GradReader/README.md

 - Produce individual PDFs per story or a single combined PDF with a table of contents.
 - Download a ZIP archive containing PDFs, MP3 audio files, and a manifest.
 - Optional bilingual glossary aligned to the reader's native language.
+- Paragraph-by-paragraph reading support with phonetic guides, translations, and grammar notes.
-- Unicode-friendly typography using bundled Noto fonts for global language support.
+- Unicode-friendly typography with automatic discovery (and optional on-demand download) of Noto/Source Han fonts for global language support.
 - Streamlit session state keeps generated artefacts available across reruns.

 ## Getting Started